cjnankervis/Re-Climate/README.md

 ## Requesting API Access

 To get started, please request an API authentication key and user credentials from the [product owner](mailto:accounts@weatherlogistics.com).
 To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, while for multiple requests please see [API-Request-Multithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request-Multithreading.py).
 The Python code can be used to access  six main data streams, with post-processing code also supplied to calculate return periods and other statistics from daily town and city data supplied through "Daily Ensembles".
+For a description of all available API requests, please see [API_requests.md](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/API_requests.md).

 ## Re-Climate® Product